DaveEdge1/prestoServer/README.md

 # Paleo Presto Server

 This repo contains the four node.js apps that constitude the Paleo Presto Custom Reconstruction Engine.
-These apps live on the Tarry Consistency droplet on Digital Ocean at 134.114.34.6
+These apps live on the Presto2 droplet on Digital Ocean at 143.198.98.66

 In addition to the four node apps, the nginx config files are also present.
 On a linux server, these files live at /etc/nginx/sites-enabled/